ilyes-smaouii/advent-of-code-2025/README.md

 \
 Update : had a bit of trouble, switched to the simple approach of using strings, and after fishing out a but, I figured it out.
 Now onto Part 2.

+### 2025/12/03
+Couldn't finish Day 2 last night as I was busy, and I was trying to think of an efficient approach, but I just ended up using a slow solution.
+\
+I'll try to read and do Day 3 later today, I've got other stuff to take care of right now.